stebrech/accessible-pdf/_tutorials/document-title-is-not-set.md

 This fix is also part of the preflight profile “Fix problems in PDF tagging structure”.

-## Automatic approach in InDesign (from CC 2015)
+## Manual approach in Acrobat

-Since Adobe InDesign CC 2015, there is a new section called “Accessibility Options” within the “Advanced” tab in the PDF export settings.
-There you can change the setting to “Document Title”.
+1. Open the document in Acrobat

-## Automatic approach in InDesign (with MadeToTag)
+2. Open the document properties (“File” → “Properties”)

-Using the [MadeToTag](https://www.axaio.com/doku.php/en:products:madetotag) plugin, the document title is defined automatically.
+3. Switch to the tab “Initial view” and change the value for “Show” to “Document title”